 whom God had already brought to Himself (@Exodus 19); whose existence and whose rights depended on their being the children of Abraham, of Isaac, and of Jacob, and who, with few exceptions, were perpetuated by natural descent.
 In a word, they already existed as a people, when God entered into covenant relationship with them; for it pleased God to try if man, so privileged and put in possession of every possible advantage for the maintenance of his position, could stand before Him.

 The work and principle of Christianity are altogether different.
 Christianity supposes man to be lost; it supposes that the trial, to which God has subjected him by means of the law, has only served to prove more plainly how impossible it is for man, whatever his advantages or his privileges, to stand before Him.
 But this having been proved, Christianity presents to us God in His grace visiting this ruined race.
 He beholds the Gentiles sunk in ignorance and idolatry, and degraded by the most revolting crimes; He finds the Jews still more culpable, having been unfaithful to higher privileges; and He exhibits both Jew and Gentile as the terrible proof that human nature is fallen and corrupt, and that *in the flesh* good does not dwell.
-In Christianity God sees man wicked, miserable, rebellious, lost; but He sees him according to His infinite compassions*;* He only notices the wretchedness of man to bear witness to him of His own pity.
+In Christianity God sees man wicked, miserable, rebellious, lost; but He sees him according to His infinite compassions; He only notices the wretchedness of man to bear witness to him of His own pity.
 He beholds and comes to call men by Jesus; that they may enjoy in Him, and through Him, deliverance and salvation, with His favour and His blessing!

-The consequence of the position of the Jewish nation was very simple: a law, to direct the conduct of a people already existing as such before God; and a priesthood, to maintain the relations which existed between this people and their God&#8212; relations which were not of a character to enable them to draw nigh to Him without mediation.
+The consequence of the position of the Jewish nation was very simple: a law, to direct the conduct of a people already existing as such before God; and a priesthood, to maintain the relations which existed between this people and their God -- relations which were not of a character to enable them to draw nigh to Him without mediation.
 The question was not, how to seek and call those without; but to *order the intercourse* with God of a people already recognised as such.